lunarthegrey/ansible-torworld-relays/README.md

-# torworld-relays
+# ansible-torworld-relays
-Ansible playbook to update the MyFamily of Tor World relays!
+Ansible role to change the configuration of torworld.org relays